oVirt/ovirt-site/source/release/3.6.1/index.html.md

  - [SR-IOV] - vNIC's custom properties are not passed in case of a VF(passthrough vNIC type)
  - [engine-manage-domains] Cannot handle domain in upper-case
  - Clusters with no management network after upgrade
- - Live Merge - request to remove images deleted db records without performing merge
  - Block import VM from external system on PPC
+ - Can't connect to guest-VM created from template via serial console.
  - Actual size of disk to be exported to glance external storage provider is displayed as <1
  - rhevm web shows incomplete RHEV-H OS Version information
+ - CONNECT_TO_SERIAL_CONSOLE translation/caption missing
+ - hostdev_passthrough: VM "spec_params" values are empty in engine DB.
  - Incorrect user and group identifiers aren't handled correctly
  - Create vm from template hangs forever when template on multiple domains, and first domain is not active
+ - Cannot export VM with RAM snapshots
  - [Fedora Only] engine-backup fails with: tar: '--same-order' cannot be used with '-c'
+ - MoveOrCopyDisk - source disk remains locked in memory
+ - MoveOrCopyDisk - target disk isn't locked during the operation
  - if the ovirt-engine-setup-plugin-dockerc is present, engine-clenup will try to connect to docker also if we didn't deployed any container
  - Tables in errata tabs are not sortable
+ - Template creation task after upgrade isn't marked as finished
+ - errata tabs in webadmin only show the first 20 errata
+ - When performing rollback and failing to delete the disk it'll remain LOCKED (Context is always passed on rollback)
+ - VMware environment cannot be added as external provider.
  - [Cinder] Create Snapshot skips cinder Deactivated disks, it results in data loss
  - oVirt 3.6: translation cycle 5 tracker
  - Cannot export VM with RAM snapshots
- - Update cluster scheduling policy, with threshold and with properties not update threshold parameters
- - Host relocation to VM with NUMA pinning, do not drop the old host NUMA pinning
- - Failed cleanup of disk entry from database after failed disk copy operation
- - [Setup Networks] - Improve the drag and drop Interfaces in SN dialog window when trying to create bond/s
- - It's impossible to create new vNIC on VM with error that MAC is already in use (when switching MAC pools)
- - Vm nic unplugged after previewing/undoing a snapshot
- - [Setup Networks] UI - Network's tooltip preventing from dragging the network and attaching it to the NIC/s below(if it's already attached to a NIC)
- - after adding a new host from foreman using provisioned hosts, host_provider_id field in db is empty
- - MoveOrCopyDisk - source disk remains locked in memory
- - MoveOrCopyDisk - target disk isn't locked during the operation
- - errata tabs in webadmin only show the first 20 errata
- - When performing rollback and failing to delete the disk it'll remain LOCKED (Context is always passed on rollback)
  - No version filter for Datacenters when adding an openstack volume.
+ - New vNIC/edit - The vNIC type for VMs is 'pci-passthourh' by default for all profiles, regular and passthrough ones
+ - Uncaught exception when trying to move a disk (when there is no active storage domain in the data center to move the disk to)
  - 'Uncaught exception occurred' message when removing a VM while Snapshots sub-tab selected
  - oVirt 3.6: translation cycle 6 tracker
+ - Failed to upgrade DC compatibility version from 3.4 to 3.5 after upgrading hosts
+ - Wrong JSON format in AutoRecoveryAllowedTypes config value
+ - change default heartbeat interval to 30

 ### VDSM